 - Paul Weiner, Critique Collective

-Robert Szot is represented by Muriel Guepin in New York City, also the site of his 2014 solo show, Woke Up on Broadway.
+Robert Szot is represented by Muriel Guepin in New York City.
 Szot’s work has exhibited in a variety of galleries across the United States from New York to Los Angeles and Texas.
-Robert’s paintings have been exhibited by the Saatchi Gallery in London and, in 2014, Szot was invited to participate in the Whitney Museum Art Party.
 His works have been collected in America and abroad and can be found in corporate collections like Credit Suisse and important private collections like Beth DeWoody.